-“Why should I?”
-He said through gritted teeth.
+“Why should I?” he asked through gritted teeth.
 “He killed Stella for protecting me.”

 “He killed her because he was in pain.
 She attacked him.
 You must forgive him.
 He didn’t mean to emotionally scar you in the process.”

 “But he did, didn’t he?
-The man is malicious in his intent in everything he does.”
+The man is malicious in everything he does.”

 “That’s not true.
 He sincerely apologized to you and was remorseful.”